Coverage Guided Testing for Recurrent Neural Networks: Evaluation

 \subsubsection{Input Mutation}

-For MNIST model, we add Gaussian noise to input image and round off the decimals around 0 and 1 to make sure the pixel value stay within the value range.
+For MNIST model, we add Gaussian noise to input image and round off the decimals around 0 and 1 to make the pixel value stay within the value range.

 The input to IMDB model is a sequence of words, on which a random change may lead to an unrecognisable (and invalid) text paragraph.
 To avoid this, we take a set ${\mathcal M}$ of mutants from the EDA toolkit \cite{wei2019eda}, which was originally designed to augment the training data for improvement on text classification tasks.
-The benefit of this is that, we can always ensure that the mutated text paragraphs are valid.
-In our experiments, we consider four mutation operations, i.e., ${\mathcal M}$ includes (1) Synonym Replacement, (2) Random Insertion, (3) Random Swap, (4) Random Deletion.
+This ensures the mutated text paragraphs are always valid.
+In our experiments, we consider four mutation operations, i.e., ${\mathcal M}$ includes (1) Synonym Replacement, (2) Random Insertion, (3) Random Swap, and (4) Random Deletion.
 The text meanings are reserved in all mutations.
 For Lipophilicity model, we take a set ${\mathcal M}$ of mutants which change the SMILES string without affecting the molecular structure it represents.
 The enumeration of possible SMILES for a molecule is implemented with the Python cheminformatics package RDkit \cite{rdkit}.
 Each input SMILES string is converted into its molfile format, based on which the atom order is changed randomly before converting back.
-As shown in Fig. \ref{fig:molecule_smiles}, there may be several SMILES strings representing the same molecular structure.
-The enumerated SMILES strings will be test cases.
+There may be several SMILES strings representing the same molecular structure.
+The enumerated SMILES strings are the test cases.

-For UCF101 model, we add Gaussian noise to the original video frames instead of the feature input to LSTM layer.
-This is the large-scale model we use to evaluate our whole test framework.
+For UCF101 model, we add Gaussian noise to the original video frames instead of the feature inputs to the LSTM layer.